jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 ## Introduction {#sec-Intro}

-Suppose that we are trying to study two quantities $x$ and $y$ that we suspect are related -- at least approximately -- by a linear equation
+Suppose  studying two quantities $x$ and $y$ that we suspect are related -- at least approximately -- by a linear equation
 $y=ax+b$.
 Sometimes this linear relationship is predicted by theoretical considerations, and sometimes it is just an empirical hypothesis.

-For example, if we are trying to determine the velocity of an object travelling towards us at constant speed, and we measure measure the distances $d_1, d_2, \ldots, d_n$ between us and the object at a series of times $t_1, t_2, \ldots, t_n$, then since "distance equals rate times time" we have a theoretical foundation for the assumption
+For example, if we are trying to determine the velocity of an object travelling towards us at constant speed, and we measure  the distances $d_1, d_2, \ldots, d_n$ between us and the object at a series of times $t_1, t_2, \ldots, t_n$, then since "distance equals rate times time" we have a theoretical foundation for the assumption